 Section 1 — Board role, size, and compensation:

 The board is responsible for the execution of the overall policy and direction of the association and may delegate responsibility of day-to-day operations to staff and committees.
-The board shall have up to 15, but not fewer than 6 members (ideally 9 members).
+The board shall have up to 15, but no fewer than 6.
 The board receives no compensation other than reasonable expenses.
-The board shall be empowered to appoint one or more vice presidents, assistant secretaries, assistant treasurers, and other such officers with such titles as may be determined from time to time.
+The board shall be empowered to appoint one or more vice presidents, assistant secretaries, assistant treasurers, and other such officers with such titles as may be required.

 Section 2 — Terms: